idaholab/moose/modules/doc/content/getting_started/installation/manual_installation_llvm.md

 !alert-end!

 Because we need MPICH to ultimately wrap to a Fortran compiler, it will be necessary to build GCC first, and then LLVM Clang.
-Therefor both compilers must be built *perfectly* (+you *really* need to pay attention to any warnings/errors you encounter+) to achieve a proper LLVM Clang compiler stack.
+Therefore both compilers must be built *perfectly* (+you *really* need to pay attention to any warnings/errors you encounter+) to achieve a proper LLVM Clang compiler stack.

-Due to the general nature of the following document, the commands you see here are for reference and should not be blindly 'cut and pasted' into your terminal.
+Due to the general nature of the following document, the commands you see here are for reference and should not blindly be 'cut and pasted' into your terminal.

 ## Prerequisites